 Do you need assistance filing your RECA claim?

-Are you eligible for compensation?
-If you or a family member worked at a facility which manufactured, tested or processed uranium or other radioactive materials used in atomic weapons and became ill, you may be entitled to compensation of up to $100K plus medical benefits.
+If you or a family member worked at a facility which manufactured, tested or processed uranium or other radioactive materials used in atomic weapons and became ill, you may be entitled to compensation of up to $400K plus medical benefits.
 For RECA claims assistance, contact our counsel at 1-800-548-4494 or fill out our free claim evaluation.
 We can still offer help if you’ve already filed, even if your claim was denied!

 - Certain survivors of these employees are also eligible for benefits.